samirelanduk/atomium/docs/source/overview.rst

 Atoms
 ~~~~~

-Pdb structures - like everything else in the universe really - are ultimately
+PDB structures - like everything else in the universe really - are ultimately
 collections of Atom - :py:class:`.Atom` - objects.
 They possess a few key
 properties from which much of everything else is created: